SpecialistWealth/FinTech-Blockchain-Studies/Week-04-Summary-Table.md

 | **Main Findings / Conclusions**  | - Regulatory bodies face significant challenges due to the rapid evolution of fintech and crypto-assets. <br> - There is a need for harmonization with international standards, particularly those set by the FATF. <br> - Self-regulatory organizations are emerging to promote best practices. <br> - The regulatory landscape is fragmented, leading to potential risks for investors and the market. |
 | **Strengths / Limitations**      | - Provides a thorough overview of the current regulatory environment. <br> - Highlights the importance of international cooperation in regulation. <br> - Offers insights into self-regulatory initiatives. <br>  - The study may not cover all aspects of the rapidly changing crypto landscape. <br> - Limited empirical data may affect the robustness of conclusions. <br> - Focuses primarily on the Western Balkans, which may not be generalizable to other regions. |

-# Summary of "Know-Your-Customer (KYC) Requirements for Initial Coin Offerings"
+# Know-Your-Customer (KYC) Requirements for Initial Coin Offerings

 | **Category**                     | **Details**                                                                                                                                                                                                 |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|